 28. § The Departmental Doctoral School Council

 (1) The Departmental Doctoral School (DI) Council provides assistance to the school head.
-It holds regular meetings which performs the duties delegated to it by the University Doctoral Council (EDT).
+It performs the duties delegated to it by the University Doctoral Council (EDT).

 (2) Duties of the Departmental Doctoral School (DI) Council are to: